codeinchq/psr15-middlewares/README.md

 * [`CacheMiddleware`](src/HttpHeaders/CacheMiddleware.php) Adds cache headers to the response (using [micheh/psr7-cache](https://packagist.org/packages/micheh/psr7-cache))
 * [`NoCacheMiddleware`](src/HttpHeaders/NoCacheMiddleware.php) Adds cache prevention headers to the response (using [micheh/psr7-cache](https://packagist.org/packages/micheh/psr7-cache))
 * [`PoweredByMiddleware`](src/HttpHeaders/PoweredByMiddleware.php) Adds a `X-Powered-By` HTTP headers to the response
+* [`HttpVersionCheckMiddleware`](src/HttpHeaders/HttpVersionCheckMiddleware.php) Insure that the HTTP version of the response is the same of the version used for the request.

 ### Security HTTP headers
 * [`ContentSecurityPolicyMiddleware`](src/HttpHeaders/Security/ContentSecurityPolicyMiddleware.php) Adds a [`Content-Security-Policy`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy) HTTP headers to the response